AndreiMisiukevich/HotReload/README.md

         {
             InitializeComponent();
 #if DEBUG
-            HotReloader.Current.Start(this);
+            HotReloader.Current.Run(this);
-            //optionally you may set device's port / scheme and extension's port for auto discovery
+            //optionally you may specify EXTENSION's port for auto discovery, device's port and url scheme
 #endif
             MainPage = new NavigationPage(new MainPage());
         }